choefele/CCHMapClusterController/README.md

 In addition, `CCHMapClusterController` by default reuses cluster annotations for a cell.
 This is beneficial for incrementally adding more annotations to the clustering (e.g. when downloading batches of data) because you want to avoid the cluster annotation jumping around during updates.
 Set `reuseExistingClusterAnnotations` to `NO` if you don't want this behavior.

+## Animations

+By default, annotation views for cluster annotations receive an animation that fades the view in when added and out when removed (`CCHFadeInOutAnimator`).
+You can provide your own animation code by implementing the protocol `CCHMapAnimator` and changing `CCHMapClusterController`'s property `animator`.

 ## Finding a clustered annotation

 A common use case is to have a search field where the user can make a choice from a list of matching annotations.
 Selecting an annotation would then zoom to its position on the map.